arthur-qiu/arthur-qiu.github.io/_pages/about.md

   - /about.html
 ---

-I'm **Haonan Qiu (邱浩楠)**, a PhD student at NTU SCSE department, supervised by [Prof. Ziwei Liu](https://liuziwei7.github.io/).
-My research interests mainly focus on Artificial Intelligence Generated Content (AIGC), Adversarial Machine Learning, and Forgery Detection.
-I feel very honored to receive [AISG PhD Fellowship](https://aisingapore.org/research/phd-fellowship-programme/), which supports my PhD research.
+I'm **Haonan Qiu (邱浩楠)**, the final year PhD student at NTU CCDS department, supervised by [Prof. Ziwei Liu](https://liuziwei7.github.io/).
+My research interests mainly focus on Artificial Intelligence Generated Content (AIGC).
+I have worked on var- ious research topics related to video diffusion models, including longer video generation, higher-resolution generation, efficient generation, motion control, and ID personalization.

-I received my bachelor degree from The Chinese University of Hong Kong, Shenzhen, majoring in computer science at School of Science and Engineering.
-I used to thoroughly explore many aspects of Adversarial Machine Learning, supervised by [Prof. Bo Li](https://aisecure.github.io/) and [Prof. Chaowei Xiao](http://www-personal.umich.edu/~xiaocw/).
+Prior to it, I received my bachelor degree from The Chinese University of Hong Kong, Shenzhen, majoring in computer science at School of Science and Engineering. <font color='red'>

-<font color='red'> I am actively seeking a full-time research position based in Singapore, with a primary focus on video generation, enhancement, and control. </font>
+I am actively seeking a full-time research position based in Singapore, with a primary focus on video generation, enhancement, and control. </font>

 ---